dongxingMao/TextAtlas5M/evaluation/README.md

 ```
 {
-    "image_path": "str", # path to your generation image
+    "image_path": " ", # path to your generation image
-    "original_image_path": "str", # path to the GT image
+    "original_image_path": " ", # path to the GT image
-    "prompt": "", #  prompt to generate the image
+    "prompt": " ", #  prompt to generate the image
-    "raw_text": "str", # GT text show in the image (used for OCR score)
+    "raw_text": " ", # GT text show in the image (used for OCR score)
 },
 ....
 ```